vaquerizaslab/chess/docs/example_analysis.rst

 format.

-If we want to scan a whole chromosome or genome for differences, we can use the `chess pairs` subcommand to generate the 3. input file.
+If we want to scan a whole chromosome or genome for differences, we can use the :ref:`chess pairs <chess-pairs>` subcommand to generate the
+3. input file.

 -----------------------------
 Generating a pairs input file